 operators.

-4. Doors must either be incapable of being left in an unlocked condition or if capable of being left in an unlocked condition must have fail-secure electronic locking devices that can be remotely locked by power failure or signal from UKPD.
+4. Doors must either be incapable of being left in an unlocked condition or, if capable of being left in an unlocked condition, must have fail-secure electronic locking devices that can be remotely locked by power failure or signal from UKPD.

 5. Exterior doors are to have monitoring contacts for door position (DPS), latch position (LX), and for request-to-exit (RX).
 LX and RX contacts should be concealed inside of the exit devices where possible.
 Door position switches should be ¾” diameter pop-in type with DPDT contacts.
 Overhead doors are to have floor-mounted door position switches but no LX or RX.